Xiaoln77/student-management-system/README.md

 ### Deleting a Student
 1. Click "Delete" button next to student record
 2. Confirm deletion in the popup dialog
-3. Student and related enrollments are removed
+3. Student record is removed from the database

 ## Project Structure